Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Ring Cavity and Normalization

 Finally, we introduce the trapping field.
 This field is not resonant with the cavity, so it can be treated as an external $\tau$-dependent potential term in the Hamiltonian.
-This yields the final form of the Hamiltonian, which is given in Eq.~(\ref{eq:ham}):
+This yields the final form of the Hamiltonian, which is given in Eq.~(4) in the main text:

 where $V_b(\tau)=2V_a(\tau)$.